mrdunker/IIITB_auto_room_lc/README.md

 1. Open a terminal window
 2. Navigate to the directory when the .c file is present
-3. Comiple the code which is designed using gcc and verify the output.
+3. Compile the code designed using gcc and verify the output.

 ```
 gcc motion.c